-CIrcle 7-8602

-3207

-Delta, 1885
+3207 Delta, 1885

-ZETA BETA TAU 2018 Commonwealth Ave.
+ZETA BETA TAU 58 Manchester Rd.

-STadium 2-4425

-Xi, 1961

-(text continued from page 70)

-ual Houses for the awards given by the Interfraternity Conference for scholastic achievement-the pledge class scholarship trophy given to the pledge class achieving the highest scholastic average, the scholastic improvement trophy awarded to that fraternity which improves its campus scholarship rating most substantially, and the overall scholarship trophy given to the fraternity which over the year achieves the highest cumulative average.

-By nature, the fraternity is an organization which can assist tremendously in one particular phase of education not attainable through formal classroom study: the development of the individual.
-The closeness and small size of the living groups provide deep and lasting friendships and ease the abrupt transition from home to college life.
+living group.
 Through regular organized social activity and through living within a close and harmonious atmosphere, a sense of adaptability, poise, and social grace is developed in the individual.

 Many fraternities have started collections of classical and semi-classical records and libraries of current books and publications.
 The chapters occasionally go in large groups to symphonies, plays, and the like.
 In many houses, there is the practice of having interesting people from the Institute come to dinner during the week.

-FRATERNITIES 75

-RUSHING
+Fraternities are represented in the All-Tech Sing, intramurals competition, Carnival, and all the other functions outside classes.

-The source of the lifeblood of the fraternity system is Rush Week-the week prior to Freshman Weekend.
-During this period, the freshmen are afforded the opportunity to observe fraternity life.
-The I.F.C. handles Rush Week, setting up all facets of the administration for the 600 men that visit the fraternities during this time.
-The Conference has established its own rules and designed its own methods of rushing, all of which conform to the general philosophy of a mature sophisticated mode of living.
+RUSHING The source of the lifeblood of the fraternity system is Rush Week-the week prior to Freshman Weekend, when freshmen "pledge" or choose a House they desire to enter in brotherhood.
+During this period, the Freshmen are afforded the opportunity to observe fraternity life and find the men they would like to live with.
+Each year over 600 men visit fraternities during this time.
+The I.F.C. handles Rush Week, setting up all facets of administration, temporary housing, scheduling, and regulations.
 We heartily recommend that each interested person attend Rush Week.
-It will offer a chance to meet the men from the various fraternities as well as an opportunity to see Boston before school starts.
+He will meet the men of each house and he will see Boston and receive an early glimpse of social life before the panic of school starts.
 Remember, the prime time for joining a fraternity is Rush Week.
-For a more complete discussion of fraternities and rushing, the I.F.C. publishes and sends to all freshmen the booklet, Fraternities at M.I.T.
+Also realize that each House has its unique character, and that the only valid judgment about a fraternity or the system can be made through actual contact with the Houses.
+For a more complete discussion of fraternities and rushing, we recommend Fraternities at M.I.T., the booklet published for freshmen by I.F.C.

+INTER-FRATERNITY CONFERENCE

-INTER-FRATERNITY CONFERENCE The Interfraternity Conference is the organization which binds together the twenty-eight fraternities of M.I.T.
+The Interfraternity Conference is the organization which binds together the twenty-eight fraternities of M.I.T.
 Its purposes are threefold:

-1. To promote the interests of M.I.T. and its fraternities.

-2. To formulate policies designed to raise the scholastic, social, and physical standards of the Institute's fraternities; further social contact and closer acquaintances among fraternity members; and encourage cooperation and solidarity in the fraternity body as a whole.
+- 1. To promote the interests of M.I.T. and its fraternities. - 2.
+To formulate policies designed to raise the scholastic, social, and physical standards of the Institute's fraternities; further social contact and closer acquaintances among fraternity members; and encourage cooperation and solidarity in the fraternity body as a whole. - 3.
+To represent the fraternity body and assume appropriate responsibility for it in its relation with the administration of the Institute and all other groups.

-YOU CAN DRESS BETTER ECONOMICALLY AT BOLTER'S

-Bolter Company

-Personalized service to generations of M.I.T. men with the finest in modern traditional clothing.

-Suits

-Sport Coats

-Slacks

-Furnishings

-Hats

-Shoes

-Tailored-to-Measure Clothes

-1312 Mass.
-Ave., Harvard Sq.
-Cambridge 15 Milk St., Boston

-76 LIVING GROUPS

-3. To represent the fraternity body and assume appropriate responsibility for it in its relation with the administration

-of the Institute and all other groups.

 To accomplish these ends, the Conference maintains an administrative organization.
 In addition to a Chairman, Vice Chairman, Treasurer, and Secretary, a Purchasing Manager and two representatives to the Institute Committee make up the Executive Committee.

 The Purchasing Manager's Council negotiates and maintains contracts that involve the fraternity system in a cooperative buying program which amounts to about \$400,000 a year.

 The two representatives to the Institute Committee serve, with the I.F.C.
 Chairman as a third voting member, as the voice of the I.F.C. to the M.I.T. undergraduate student government.